 Portland Kettle Works was founded in 2011 in Portland, Oregon USA.
 We build high-quality stainless steel beverage and brewing equipment.
 We have built and installed over 300 state of the art craft breweries worldwide.
 As a result, our craft brewing clients are among the best of the best.
 They regularly win beer tasting competitions and they have the gold, silver and bronze medals to prove it.
 We’ve expanded into winemaking so, if you’re serious about winemaking, contact us so we can help you, too.
 And, if you’re located in Mexico or Latin America, click here to visit our Spanish language site.

+“If we can get 1 million new craft beer drinkers to drink 1 pint a week, that’s 200,000 incremental barrels.
+5 million new drinkers is 1 million bbls.
 For there to be enough new growth for everyone in this room to succeed, we’re going to have to widen our view and not think about the 13%, but the other 87% that’s out there to capture.”

-2019 CBC State of the Industry Address
+Bart Watson Brewers Association’s Chief Economist 2019 CBC State of the Industry Address

 Given the hammering that the guys from Crafting A Strategy (CAS) and I took over the last two weeks, this feels pretty damned good.
 The BA now recognizes that there are A LOT of people to win over to craft.
-That’s a major victory and a sea change from where things stood when we spoke with the BA execs in the bar I mentioned in my previous blog post
+That’s a major victory and a sea change from where things stood when we spoke with the BA execs in the bar I mentioned in my previous blog post.

 Even better: what just happened is progress.